What is The ALAN Project?

 Satria used to do a lot of lived experience consultancy work, but he has since realised this isn’t really what he wants to do.
 Instead, he is using his lived experience to help people understand the broader concept of inclusion across different contexts, not just in relation to disability.

-If you or your organisation would like some lived experience consultancy work in the area of disability, here are some useful resources to look into:
+If you or your organisation are interested in investing in lived experience consultancy services in the area of disability, here are some useful resources to look into:

 Organisations